Iowa State vs. Kansas NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Iowa State has combined with its opponents to put up more than 57.5 points just once this season.
+- Iowa State and its opponents have scored at least 57.5 points -- this matchup's over/under -- only once this season.

-- Kansas and its opponents have combined to score more than 57.5 points in two games this season.

-- The two teams combine to score 47.3 points per game, 10.2 less than the over/under in this contest.
+- The two teams combine to average 47.3 points per game, 10.2 less than the over/under in this contest.

 - The 57.8 points per game these two squads have allowed to opponents this season are 0.3 more than the 57.5 over/under in this contest.

-- The average total in Cyclones games this season is 48.0, 9.5 points fewer than Saturday's total of 57.5 .
+- Cyclones games have an average total of 48.0 points this season, 9.5 fewer than Saturday's over/under.

-- The 52.8 PPG average total in Jayhawks games this season is 4.7 points fewer than this game's over/under.
+- In 2021, games involving the Jayhawks have averaged a total of 52.8 points, 4.7 fewer than this game's set over/under.

 Iowa State Stats and Trends

-- In games that Iowa State picks up more than 476.5 yards, the team is 1-1 against the spread and 1-1 overall.
+- Iowa State is 1-1 against the spread and 1-1 overall when the team churns out more than 476.5 yards.

-- This year, the Cyclones have turned the ball over six times, one more than the Jayhawks' takeaways (5).
+- The Cyclones have turned the ball over one more time (6 total) than the Jayhawks have forced a turnover (5) this season.

 - Find the latest spread and moneyline odds for Iowa State at SISportsbook.